theonize/Currier/Gloss/Matthew/Matthew 25.md

 	[Zeph 3:17]

-24-25) the man did not really know the Master
+24-25) the man did not really know the Master- he did not also know the hit and love of the master.
-	the servant disregards/denies the Master's claim on the talent perhaps he was hiding his connection with the Master the wicked servant's talent is given the successful servant
+	The servant disregards/denies the Master's claim on the talent.
+	Perhaps he was hiding his connection with the Master.
+	The wicked servant's talent is given the successful servant.

 25) part of Jesus purpose is to divide the earthly kingdom